Grete Rikko: Early life

 Grete Rindskopf was born in Werden, Essen, Germany on 13 April 1908.
 Her father, Otto Rindskopf (15 July 1863 – 8 September 1934) was originally from Frankfurt.
 Her mother, Henriette (Lilienthal) Rindskopf (1 December 1871 – 19 March 1942) was originally from Hanover.
 Rikko had three siblings: her older sister Hilde (later Kramer; 19 December 1900 – ca. April 1942), her older brother Fritz (17 October 1903 – 13 June 1980), and her twin brother Hans (13 April 1908 – 21 October 1942.)
 The Rindkopfs ran a textile factory that manufactured aprons, which employed up to 200 workers.

 Grete Rindskopf began studying art at a young age at the Volkswangschule, associated with the Museum Folkwang in Essen.
 One of the most important collections of modern art in Europe, the Museum Folkwang was first established in Hagen in 1902 before moving to Essen in 1922 after the death of its founder.
-Here, Rikko was exposed to the works of post-impressionist painters like Paul Gauguin and Vincent Van Gogh, as well as German expressionists like Emil Nolde, Wilhelm Lehmbruck, and Ernst Ludwig Kirchner.
+Here, Rikko was exposed to the works of post-impressionist painters like Paul Gauguin and Vincent van Gogh, as well as German expressionists like Emil Nolde, Wilhelm Lehmbruck, and Ernst Ludwig Kirchner.

 Career in Europe: Paris and Belgrade (1928-1938)

 In the late 1920s, Grete Rindskopf—like many young artists of the era—moved to Paris, where she joined the exploding art scene later known as the School of Paris.
 She enrolled in the Académie Ranson art school in the Montparnasse neighborhood, where she studied under the painter Roger Bissière.
 She also took lessons from the fauvist André Derain.

 In Paris, Grete Rindskopf adopted the nom d’artiste Grete Rikko.
 She showed her paintings in the major exhibitions of the Parisian art scene such as the Salon d'automne (1931) and the Salon de l'art français indépendant(1931).
 She also showed paintings in small group exhibits in local galleries such as Galerie Bonaparte and Jeune Europe.
 In the early 1930s, Rikko also began to exhibit her work in her native Germany.
 She had solo exhibitions in her hometown at the Galerie Schaumann in 1930 and 1932.
+(Rikko's 1932 exhibition at Galerie Schaumann was a joint presentation with Hein Heckroth.)
 She also participated in a small group show at the Galerie Hartberg in Berlin in 1933 and in larger exhibitions in Dusseldorf and Bochum.

 In 1933, Rikko moved from Paris to Belgrade, then the rapidly-growing capital of Yugoslavia.
 She continued to paint and exhibit her works, including in a solo exhibition at the Franco-Serbian Club (Francusko-Srpskog Kluba) in December 1933.